This is a strange concept to most of us, but it is a very fundamental teaching of the Bible and has a huge impact on how we live as Christians.

 But now here is something even more amazing.

-Where were you when Jesus was on the cross?
+Where were you when Yeshua was on the cross?

 Well he didn’t have any natural children... so you weren’t “in his loins”...

 But if you read through Romans 6 you will see that you have been baptised into the christ.
-God sees us as having been in Jesus when he was on the cross.
-We (Christians) were IN Jesus when he was on the cross.
+God sees us as having been in Yeshua when he was on the cross.
+We, (Christians), were IN Yeshua when he was on the cross.
 So when he died 2000 years ago... so did we.

 You died 2000 years before you were born!